unix-supremacist/Amadeus/README.md

 dmenu fork with xresources for now, i'd rather launch a floating terminal with a terminal selection application so that it's easier to maintain a potentional non-x11 version of the DE in the future, if there is a decent alternative to x11.

+maybe swap to launching smenu in a terminal, needs to kill autonconfigure.

 ### Prompt

 the shell prompt should just be my fork of promptless cleaned up, and a linux/bsd opfetch should be ran on the terminal launch.